-We have network providers for all services covered under Original Medicare and some supplemental services not covered under Original Medicare.
+We have network providers for all services covered under Original Medicare as well as for the non-Medicare-covered services covered by this plan.
 You can still receive covered services from out-of-network providers (those who do not have an agreement with our plan), as long as those providers agree to accept our plan's terms and conditions of payment, as described in Chapter 3, Section 1.2.